timescale/docs/promscale/installation/upgrade.md

 recent version of the Promscale extension available to PostgresSQL.
 You must use the Promscale Connector to update the extension, do not use the `ALTER EXTENSION promscale UPDATE;` command.
-For more information on how to do this, see the [Promscale installation instructions](install-promscale) for your preferred installation method.
+For more information on how to do this, see the [Promscale installation instructions][install-promscale] for your preferred installation method.

 Upgrading to Promscale&nbsp;0.11.0 requires creating a lock on your tables.
 If